 Well, desperate times call for desperate measures.
 If you haven’t already, you might consider hiding your car from the repo man.
 Not forever, clearly, just long enough to get caught up.

-Can you hide your car to avoid repossession?
+Can you conceal your vehicle to evade repossession?

 Yes, hiding your car from the repo guy is a simple and effective way to avoid repossession in the short term.
 Yet even though you can doesn’t mean you should.
 Repo men are trained professionals who know all the tricks.

-Sure, you might be able to hide your car for a bit but leave it in a parking lot for 15 minutes, and it may disappear.
+Absolutely, you might have the capacity to conceal your vehicle for a short while, but abandon it in a parking area for 15 minutes, and it might vanish.

 Repo men don’t give up and rarely sleep (presumably).
 Plus, the longer it takes for “the hook” to locate the vehicle, the higher the late fees will be.